 You can effectively control and kill white curl grubs in the soil by applying Neem Oil.
 The product works by both disrupting the growing stages of the grubs and stopping them from feeding on the sprayed plants.

 If you want to use Neem Oil as a grub control method, you should apply it in mid-summer.
-Spray the lawn or garden bed with the vegetable oil and you should start seeing results within a week.
+Spray the lawn or garden bed with vegetable oil and you should start seeing results within a week.
 This method can also be applied to affected potted plants as well.

 Maintaining the soil well irrigated can help keep curl grubs away from your property.
 Make sure your turf is thick and at a minimum of 5cm in height.
 This is a great way to ensure grubs won’t lay eggs in your yard.